kestral246/wand_of_illumination/README.md

 Features
 --------

-- **New:** Now with choice of original magic wand or new 1900-era flash-lamp.
+- **New:** Choice of original magic wand, 1900-era flash-lamp, or mese-powered super-lamp.
-- **New:** Changed activation to standard left-click.
-- On **left** click, places a sphere of invisible lights around the player with a radius of 15 nodes.
+- On **left** click, places a sphere of invisible lights around the player.
-- On shift-**left**-click (or aux-**left**-click), creates an extended sphere of lights with a radius of 30 nodes.
+- On shift-**left**-click (or aux-**left**-click), creates an extended sphere of lights.
 - Doesn't place lights where already brightly lit.
 - Uses node_timers to cause these light nodes to gradually fade away.
-- **New:** Wear added, so wand and flash-lamp only work for a limited number of uses.
-(Currently 20 normal uses, or 10 extended uses.)
+- Wear added, so all lamps will only work for a limited number of uses.
 - Uses mana mod for wand if available.
 Current cost for use is 100 mana (normal), or 200 mana (extended).

 *(Note that narrow passages, like dungeon corridors, may not light up, if they don't fall on the 4x light spacing grid.)*